-There are now Lipreading Teacher Training Courses (LTTCs) in London, Manchester, Scotland and Wales, plus a potential new one starting in Jersey later in 2017.
+There are now regular Lipreading Teacher Training Courses (LTTCs) in London, Manchester and Scotland and occasional ones elsewhere, including a potential one in Jersey later in 2017.

 Most of the training is done in your area with block weeks or weekends attending college.

 An interview is necessary before a place on a course can be offered.
 Please use the contact details below for more information on the course of your choice.
 Not all courses run every year.

 The next course will start in Autumn 2017, more information here

 On successful completion students will have achieved lipreading teaching skills at Level 4 as approved by ATLA.
 If you do not already have an adult education qualification you will also be able to undertake the Award in Education and Training (AET) qualification which is required by some education providers.